 Verizon 5G home internet

 Verizon’s 5G efforts extend beyond just wireless coverage.
 The company currently offers 5G home internet service in 17 cities, after adding service recently to Arlington, Texas; Miami; Anaheim, Calif.; San Francisco and St. Louis, Mo.

-You’ll need to check Verizon for 5G home internet availability, but unless you live in specific parts of Chicago, Los Angeles, Houston, Indianapolis, Detroit or Sacramento, you’re out of luck until Verizon expands its service.
+You’ll need to check Verizon for 5G home internet availability, but unless you live in specific parts of Verizon's 17 initial cities, you’re out of luck until Verizon expands its service.
 5G home internet costs $50 a month if you have a qualifying phone plan with Verizon and $70 without; the first three months are free.
 New 5G customers get a Samsung Chromebook 4 from Verizon — thats one of the best Chromebooks available right now.

 Verizon 5G: What’s next

-Verizon’s laid some of the groundwork to handle the added interest in 5G, but the Verizon 5G network remains a work in progress, especially with coverage now available to more people.
+Verizon’s laid a lot of the groundwork to handle the added interest in 5G, but the Verizon 5G network remains a work in progress, especially with coverage now available to more people.